TushantChakravarty/war-monitor/README.md

 ## Interesting Use Cases

-* Track private jets of billionaires
+* Track everything from Air Force One to the private jets of billionaires, dictators, and corporations
 * Monitor satellites passing overhead and see high-resolution satellite imagery
 * Nose around local emergency scanners
 * Watch naval traffic worldwide